 State law also requires authorization to handle, kill, or collect wildlife of the state.
-This law is administered by the Washington State Department of Fish and Wildlife (WDFW) under RCW 77.12.240 and applies to all wildlife.
-WSDOT must comply with this law.
+The Washington State Department of Fish and Wildlife (WDFW) administers this law under RCW 77.12.240 and applies to all wildlife.
 If you believe your project may require take of state wildlife, including birds, amphibians, reptiles, invertebrates, and mammals, contact the Environmental Services Office Fish and Wildlife Program.